mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 Gets the total amount of current ammo, including the current clip and spare ammo.

-`currentWeapon.bxtChargePct(): float`
+`currentWeapon.sniperChargePct(): float`

-If the current weapon is the BXT1 or BXT1A, gets the current charge as a proportion between 0 and 1.
-Otherwise returns 0.
+If the current weapon is a sniper rifle (BXT1, BXT1A, Phase Rifle or SAP20), get the proportion of BXT charge or energy charge for phase.

 `currentWeapon.laserTargeterChargePct(): float`